gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 use, and lacked much of the utility that today we take for granted.

-In reality, this nostalgia for the internet of my teenagedom is not really about a direct comparison of the quality of the content.
+In reality, this nostalgia for the internet of my teenagedom is not really about a direct comparison of the quality of the content{{< footnote >}}By "content", I mean everything that people produce online, so that could be articles on newspaper websites, blog posts in individual or syndicated blogs, videos on YouTube and Vimeo, imagery from DeviantArt or Instagram, or even Tumblr, and online games.{{< /footnote >}}.
 It is really about what we have steadily lost in the modern era of highly monetised, polished, and carefully tuned content creation.

-When the web started to be more widely adopted, and blogs started to be published (normally the work of just a single author) in the 1990s, it was an amazingly democratic platform.
-It was not democratic in all dimensions as it did often require some technical knowledge to successfully run a website, not to mention hardware and infrastructure that was unavailable outside wealthy areas in wealthy countries.
-The lack of any dominant content platforms, however, meant that there were no gatekeepers, and no platform owners who could change the rules.
+When the web started to be more widely adopted, and blogs started to be published (normally the work of just a single author) in the 1990s, it was an amazingly egalitarian platform.
+It was not democratic in all dimensions as it required some technical knowledge to successfully run a website, not to mention the hardware and infrastructure that was unavailable outside wealthier areas in wealthy countries.
+The lack of any dominant content platforms like Youtube and Medium{{< footnote >}}And, arguably, Google which, while not a platform, has such control over people's access to content that it could be counted in the same category.{{< /footnote >}}, however, meant that there were no gatekeepers, and no platform owners who could change the rules.
 No-one was there to make rulings on what could and could not be published, what would and would not be seen.

 Hyperlinks between documents stored on servers allowed users to discover a wide range of content produced by a diversity of people who had no